KRFOSS/kali-docs/arm/samsung-chromebook/index.md

 ---

 {{% notice info %}}
-The ChromiumOS code name for the Samsung Chromebook is daisy_snow.
-We use exynos for the script name as there are a number of Chromebooks with the Samsung Exynos processor in them that use the same kernel.
+The ChromiumOS code name for the Samsung Chromebook is **daisy_snow**.
+We use **exynos** for the script name as there are a number of Chromebooks with the Samsung Exynos processor in them that use the same kernel.
 {{% /notice %}}

 The Samsung ARM Chromebook is an ultraportable laptop.
 It was quite a challenge, but we have a Kali image that runs great on the Chromebook.
 Boasting an Exynos 5250 1.7GHz dual core processor and 2GB of RAM, the Chromebook is a fast ARM laptop.
 Kali Linux fits on an external full-size SD card on this machine which leaves the internal disk untouched.